rossjones/shortly/README.md

 ## Templates

-So that *shortly* has something to use for templates, HTML, CSS etc, you need to tell *shortly* where the templates are stored.
-We do this first as we need to tell *shortly* where they are in the next stage (configuration).
+The templates in *shortly* are not built-in.
+To have the system work you need to obtain some HTML, CSS etc, and install them on your system.
+We do this first as we will need the location of the templates for the configuration.

 The easiest way to do this to get started is to create a folder somewhere, say /opt/shortly like follows.